BalgaMatej/RedisIS/Installation/RedisContainerDocker.md

+Installation
+-----------------------------

 Installation of Redis container in Docker
------------------------------

-Installing Redis
 -----------------

-In order to install Redis container in Docker

 *run cmd